-In 2012, based on the secondary importance of recreation projects to resource projects, that aquatic and terrestrial restoration needs far exceed available funds, and on the low proportion of funding for recreation projects reflected in past and prospective future expenditures summarized above, the State proposed that the total budget allocated for recreational projects be about 10% of the available funds, or \$6.5 million.
+In 2012, based on the secondary importance of recreation projects to resource projects, the aquatic and terrestrial restoration needs far exceeded available funds, and on the low proportion of funding for recreation projects reflected in past and prospective future expenditures summarized above, the State proposed that the total budget allocated for recreational projects be about 10% of the available funds, or \$6.5 million.

-In 2018, the State solicited for projects with recreation component associated with aquatic and terrestrial Priority 1 and 2 areas or in the aquatic and terrestrial injured resource areas for which the State made restoration claims, with a focus on restored or remediated areas.
-The funds available for allocation in 2018 were more limited than 2012, so eligible projects with a strong preference to projects with a focus on restored or remediated areas were funded to the extent possible.
-The total amount of funding awarded to projects with recreation component was \$0.00 in 2018.
+In 2018, the State solicited for projects with recreation components associated with aquatic and terrestrial Priority 1 and 2 areas or in the aquatic and terrestrial injured resource areas for which the State made restoration claims, with a focus on restored or remediated areas.
+The funds available for allocation in 2018 were more limited than in 2012, so eligible projects which focused on restored or remediated areas were funded to the extent possible.
+As a result, the total amount of funding awarded to recreational projects was \$0.00 in 2018.